romhoor/tests_implementation/TESTING_PROCESS.md

 * target = every real concrete subclass
 * helper object = real subclass instance
 * focus = substitution: each child must behave like a valid `Shape`

-So even when the checks look almost identical, the test intention is different.

 ## Liskov substitution view